Tips for teachers using

 Share with students stories that carry our civilization's values and point the way to a worthy life.

 Let people from America's past and present share their inspiring words with your students.
 Students want help finding the path to a responsible and meaningful adulthood.
-Here are just a few examples of thought-provoking short videos you can find online:
+Here are two examples of thought-provoking short videos you can find online:

 Rev. Martin Luther King's advice for middle school students - Click here.